TwinklyStar/musrSim-jp/README.md

 ### 2022-4-30 (ML)
-Add branch recording the ID of Parent Track: `det_VrtxPrtTrackID`
+Add branch recording the parent track ID for particles recorded in detector hit
+arrays: `det_VrtxPrtTrackID`.
+This is a Geant4 track ID, not a particle PDG ID.
+It is aligned with the `det_*` arrays and is filled from the parent track ID of the detector hit.

 You can turn it off by adding following command in `.mac` file:
 ```